Humblemonk/DiceMaiden/README.md

 The `docker-compose` file created by this repo expects to find the `.env` file in `/opt` directory.
 This can be changed by editing the `docker-compose` file.

 3. Once the env file is created, make sure you are in the DiceMaiden directory by typing `cd /opt/dicemaiden`.
-Once in the DiceMaiden directory, run `docker-compose up -d` to build the docker container.
+Once in the DiceMaiden directory, run `docker-compose up -d` or `docker compose up -d` to build the docker container.

 **NOTE:** The initial run can take a bit as the container needs to download and install all the ruby gems and their dependencies.
 This isnt required again unless you rebuild the container.